nadjazaric/curriculum-hometask/README.md

 Each post can be liked, so make sure you count the likes too.

-Finally, we don't want any spam content in the comments, so, building a funtion that will provide posting a spammy content is of crucical importance for making a safe and trusted website.
+Finally, we don't want any spam content in the comments, so, building a funtion that will prevent posting such content is of crucial importance for making a safe and trusted website.

 Building these features require you to apply both frontend (HTML, CSS, JavaScript) and backend (Python and Flask) skills.
 The design of the blog should be modern, minimalistic, and responsive.